selendra/selendra-wiki/docs/maintain/maintain-guides-how-to-chill.md

 ## Chilling as a Validator

 When you voluntarily chill after being a validator, your nominators will remain.
 As long as your nominators make no action, you will still have the nominations when you choose to become an active validator once again.
 You bond however would not be listed as a nominable validator thus any nominators issuing new or revisions to existing nominations would not be able to select your bond.

 When you become an active validator, you will also need to reset your validator preferences (commission, etc.).
 These can be configured as the same values set previously or something different.

 ## Involuntary Chills

 If a validator was unresponsive for an entire session, the validator bond would be chilled in a process known as _involuntary chilling._ When a validator has been involuntarily chilled, it may restrict the validator from being selected in the next election depending on the session in which it was chilled (see considerations above).
 A chilled validator may re-declare the intent to validate at any time.
 However, it is recommended that the validator attempts to determine the source of the chill before doing so.

 Slashing may also result in an involuntary chill.
 However, in that scenario, the validator would also lose their nominations.
 By this action, even if the validator re-declares its intent to validate before session 5, there wouldn't be sufficient nominations to re-elect the node into the active set.

-Nominators have the option to renominate a slashed validator using a display row in Polkadot-JS UI.
+Nominators have the option to renominate a slashed validator using a display row in Selendra-Portal UI.
 This row is displayed in the "Account Actions" tab for the nominator under a heading that says "Renomination required".

 ## Chill Other